hashicorp/vagrant/website/docs/source/v2/provisioning/chef_solo.html.md

 ## Options

-This section lists the complete set of available options for the Chef solo provisioner.
+This section lists the complete set of available options for the Chef Solo provisioner.
 More detailed examples of how to use the provisioner are available below this section.

 Note that only the Chef-solo specific options are shown below.
-There is also a large set of [common options](/v2/provisioning/chef_common.html) that are available with both the Chef solo and Chef client provisioners.
+There is also a large set of [common options](/v2/provisioning/chef_common.html) that are available with both the Chef Solo and Chef client provisioners.

 * `cookbooks_path` (string or array) - A list of paths to where cookbooks are stored.
 By default this is "cookbooks", expecting a cookbooks folder